jsntv200/redant-home/_posts/2010-10-04-yates-problem-solver-iphone-app.md

 keywords: yates problem solver app
 image_small: "/assets/uploads/2010/yates-problem-solver-app-small.jpg"
 image: "/assets/uploads/2010/yates-problem-solver-app.jpg"
-excerpt-short: We take you through our great new iPhone app designed to help solve those common garden problems.
+excerpt_short: We take you through our great new iPhone app designed to help solve those common garden problems.
-excerpt-long: The Yates Problem Solver is a handy iPhone app that you can take with you into the garden.
+excerpt_long: The Yates Problem Solver is a handy iPhone app that you can take with you into the garden.
 You can browse through some common (and some unusual) **problems, pests and diseases** that you find in an Australian garden.
 You can search via plant type, or category (pest, disease or weed).
 Once you've seen your problem, you can click through to get detailed information.
 tags: []
 time: ''
-redirect_from: []
+redirect_from:
 date_published: ! ' 2010-10-04'
 publisher: Red Ant
 updated_at: 2010-10-04